bifurcationkit/BifurcationKitDocs.jl/docs/src/PDContinuationPO.md

 ```@docs
 continuation(br::BifurcationKit.AbstractResult{Tkind, Tprob},
                     ind_bif::Int64,
-                    lens2::BifurcationKit.AllOpticTypes,
+                    lens2::AllOpticTypes,
                     options_cont::ContinuationPar = br.contparams ;
                     detect_codim2_bifurcation::Int = 0,
                     update_minaug_every_step = 1,
-                    kwargs...) where {Tkind <: BifurcationKit.PeriodicOrbitCont, Tprob <: BifurcationKit.WrapPOColl}
+                    kwargs...) where {Tkind <: PeriodicOrbitCont, Tprob <: Union{PeriodicOrbitFunctionalColl, PeriodicOrbitFunctionalSh}}
 ```

-where `br` is a branch of periodic orbits and the options are as above except with have an additional parameter axis `lens2` which is used to locate the bifurcation points.
+where `br` is a branch of periodic orbits and the options are as above except that we have an additional parameter axis `lens2` which is used to locate the bifurcation points.

 ## Algorithmic details